FLOCK4H/PumpSwapAMM/README.md

 **How to setup:**

-`pip install PumpSwapAMM` for quick install of the CLI + library Use command `pumpswap` alone to get into CLI, but first grab your Bunny.net (if creating tokens) credentials, then make sure to create .env file with these fields:
+1. `$ pip install PumpSwapAMM` for quick install of the CLI + library
+2. Upload metadata for the token yourself/ use existing, or setup an account on Bunny.net (1$/month) and create a storage zone
+3. Make sure to create .env file with these fields:

 ```
 ACCESS_KEY=bunny-access-key